-This is the second part in a series of tutorials about Room ORM for Android (part 1).
 In this article, I’ll show you how to decouple Room related logic from the rest of your application and explain the benefits and the drawbacks of this approach.
+This is the second part in a series of tutorials about Room ORM in Android (part 1).

 In a nutshell, my approach to Room integration can be summarized as “there should be only one module in the project that depends on Room, and it shouldn’t be the ‘main’ module”.
-Let me guide you through the steps towards this state.
+Let me show you how to get there.

 First, I extract a new standalone module called database